bigmlcom/bigml-node/docs/index.md

 Types of resources
 ------------------

-Currently there are six types of resources in bigml.com:
+Currently these are the types of resources in bigml.com:

+- **external connectors** Contain the information to connect to an external database manager.
+They can be used to upload data to BigML to build `sources`.
+These resources are handled through `bigml.ExternalConnector`.

 - **sources** Contain the data uploaded from your local data file after processing (interpreting field types or missing characters, for instance).